kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-UploadingFiles/script.md

 })
 ```

-Next, we call the **Alamofire** upload function and passes in a small calculation to update the progress bar as the file uploads, It then validates the response has a status code in the default acceptable range (between 200 and 299).
+Then, I pass in a small calculation to update the progress bar as the file uploads.
+After which, I call validate.
+This method makes sure that the response has a status code in the default accetable range.
+Next I have provide a closure for the responseJSON.
+More on this in a moment.
+And finally, I provide a failure case that simply prints out the error.

 ```
 // 9